 Symptoms of strep throat include fever, red and swollen tonsils, white patches or red dots in the throat, trouble swallowing, nausea and vomiting.
 Rare, but possible, complications include rheumatic fever.

 Children tend to get strep most often, but adults can get it, too — especially if your child or someone else in your household has it.
 But, is there anything that can actually be done to protect yourself from catching it?

 (800) USC-CARE (800-872-2273)

-- Wash your hands, especially after being in a public place such as a school, being around anyone with strep throat and before you eat.
-To wash your hands the right way, sing happy birthday twice in your head to estimate how much time is needed, and scrub well.
+- Wash your hands with soap and water, especially after being in a public place, such as a school, being around anyone with strep throat and before you eat.
+It’s best to scrub well and wash for a minimum of 20 seconds.

 - Try to avoid touching public surfaces (such as by using a paper towel to open a restroom door).
 Avoid water fountains, which could potentially have germs from others’ mouths on them.